knoxa/war-diary/11-Bde/1917/index.md

 # 11<sup>th</sup> Brigade, 1917

-See the [catalogue](1917-index.xhtml) of source PDF files which includes links to the documents that have been transcribed.
+See the [catalogue](1917-index.xhtml) of source PDF files with links to the documents that have been transcribed.
 Additionally, links to selected transcripts are below.

 ## Monthly Diary Entries